 Like all popular gemstones though, there are now increasing amounts of fake malachite flooding the market, especially over the internet.
 Here are some tips to help you avoid these imitations:

-- Genuine malachite is very cold, heavy and feels hard.
+- Genuine malachite is very cold, very heavy and feels hard.
 It is heavier than solid glass or plastic, and feels ‘dense’ and ice cold when held and touched.
 The striped patterns are called ‘banding’.
-Genuine malachite is not uniform in its patterns and colours; you’ll find circles and thin to thick parts in the patterns, and dark to mid-green hues.
+Genuine malachite is not uniform in its patterns and colours; you’ll find circles, speckles and thin to thick parts in the patterns, and dark to light-green hues.

 - Fake malachite comes in many forms.
-Plastic fake malachite is lightweight and warm to the touch.
-Glass fake malachite tends is cold to the touch like genuine malachite, but because it’s glass it will warm up in your hand much quicker, where as real malachite won’t warm up much at all; it remains cold (this applies to a lot of gemstones btw).
+Plastic fake malachite is easy to spot as it’s lightweight and warm to the touch.
+However, fake-malachite made from glass, is cold and hard to the touch like genuine malachite, but because it’s glass it will warm up in your hand much quicker (real malachite won’t warm up much at all; it remains cold – this applies to a lot of gemstones by the way).

 Lapis lazuli has been sought after and used in jewellery for thousands of years.
 It’s rich blue colour, along with those sparkling flecks of fools gold iron pyrites make it truly irresistible!
 Unfortunately, lapis lazuli has also become one of the most faked gemstones in the world.
 It’s not easy to tell the difference between fake lazuli and the real gemstone.
 Many cheap minerals and gemstones (such as poor quality jasper, white howlite, spinel, sodalite or calcite) can be dyed to imitate it, while glass and plastic can been used to copy lapis lazuli too.
 Here are some quick tips to hopefully help you spot genuine good quality lapis Lazuli (and avoid the fakes) …….